boneskull/meat/README.md

 ## Build

-Wire it up and stuff it in the enclosure.
+Wire it up and stuff it in the enclosure (see `src/main.cpp` for pin mappings).
 Oh, yeah--drill some holes first.

 I'm unsure if the pins are 5V tolerant or not; there is a 5V output on the D1 Mini, but I'm scared to use it, so I connected both breakouts to 3.3V.